alfert/counter/README.md

 [Proper Testing in Erlang](http://propertesting.com/book_stateful_properties.html) to Elixir.
 The test cases are a direct translation to PropCheck and StreamData.

+## Open issues of the StreamData based implementation

+* the history cannot be inspected easily
+* aggregation of commands is missing (generally in StreamData)

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed